CARTAvis/manual_source/source/about_gui.rst

 Resetting range
 ^^^^^^^^^^^^^^^
-Double-clicking on the chart can reset the plotting range.
+Double-clicking on the chart resets the plotting range.

 .. raw:: html